Education

 A field-based experience which includes school site classroom observation and participation in the candidate's major subject area(s), with emphasis on active involvement in authentic school settings.

-EDUC 301 ELEMENTARY/MIDDLE LEVEL EDUCATION QUALIFYING SEMINAR0 Credits
+EDUC 301 QUALIFYING SEMINAR FOR PROFESSIONAL YEAR0 Credits

-A required class session seminar designed to disseminate and explain paperwork required for admission into the professional year to all Elementary Education and majors in the Middle Level and PK-12 Secondary Levels.
-Teacher Education candidates will be required to attend one (1) class session in the fall semester of their junior year.
+A required meeting designed to disseminate and explain the professional year options and paperwork required for admission into the professional year to all Education majors.
+Teacher Education candidates will be required to attend one (1) session in the fall semester of their junior year.

 EDUC 321 TEACHING ELEMENTARY/MIDDLE SCHOOL MATHEMATICS3 Credits